WordPress/gutenberg/docs/designers-developers/developers/tutorials/format-api/1-register-format.md

 } )( window.wp );
 ```

 Make that plugin available in your WordPress setup and activate it.
 Then, load a new page/post.

-The list of available format types is maintained in the `core/rich-text` store, so you may want to check that your custom format has been made avaliable as well.
-Run this code in your browser's console:
+The list of available format types is maintained in the `core/rich-text` store.
+You can query the store to check that your custom format is now avaliable.
+To do so, run this code in your browser's console:

 	wp.data.select( 'core/rich-text' ).getFormatTypes();